Understanding the True Cost of Providing Quality Child Care in Hawaiʻi

 (FCC) Homes

-Deadline for survey submission is May 31, 2025.
+Deadline for submission extended.

 〰️

 The success of the Hawaiʻi Child Care Cost Modeling (CCCM) project depends on the participation of our child care providers.
-Child care providers are strongly requested and encouraged to complete surveys.
-Deadline for survey submission is May 31, 2025.

 Child care programs are eligible for $100-200+ gift cards